gcapes/git-course/_episodes/13-pull-requests.md

 potential mistakes they may introduce.

-In large projects, primarily Open Source ones, in which the community of contributors can be very big, keeping the source code safe but at the same allow people to make contributions without making them "pass" tests for their skills and trustworthiness may be one of the keys to success.
+In large projects, primarily Open Source ones, in which the community of contributors can be very big, keeping the source code safe but at the same time allowing people to make contributions without making them "pass" tests for their skills and trustworthiness may be one of the keys to success.

 Leveraging the power of Git, GitHub provides a functionality called *Pull Requests*.
 Essentially it's "requesting the owner of the repository to pull in your contributions".
 The owner may or may not accept them.
 But for you as a contributor, it was really easy to make the contribution.

 ## The process